Skip to main content

 Features

-Between the Primus API Provider (client-side software component) and the HSM in the CloudHSM service, a secure AES-256-GCM encrypted connection is established.
-The authentication takes place in two phases.
-First, the subscriber is authenticated on the gateway.
-In this step, access can optionally be limited to only whitelisted client IP addresses.
-It is only after this step when end-to-end encrypted communication to the HSM is granted by the gateway.
+Between the Primus API Provider (client-side software component) and the HSM in the Securosys CloudHSM service, a secure AES-256-GCM encrypted connection is established.
+The authentication takes place in two phases:

 Alternatively, when using the REST API, communication is secured by TLS.
-Access is authenticated and authorized using a JSON Web Token (bearer token) issued to the subscriber in a multi-tenant TSBaaS setup, or alternatively through mutual TLS for a dedicated TSBaaS instance.
+The access is authenticated and authorized using a JSON Web Token (bearer token) issued to you in a multi-tenant TSBaaS setup, or alternatively through mutual TLS for a dedicated TSBaaS instance.

 Secure Storage and Control of Key Usage

-CloudHSM provides features to protect keys from export, import, or deletion at the level required by the use case of the subscriber.
-Typically, keys are generated within the HSM but of course, they can also be imported if required by the subscribers security policy.
+Securosys CloudHSM provides features to protect keys from export, import, or deletion at the level required by your use case.
+Typically, keys are generated within the HSM but of course, they can also be imported if required by your security policy.
 However, they are controlled by specific partition security policy settings on the HSM partition.
-Any interaction with the keys can only be performed by the subscriber through the cryptographic API.
+Any interaction with the keys can only be performed by you through the cryptographic API.

 Key exportability is controlled by two parameters: first, whether the individual key was marked as exportable during its creation, and second, if the partition security policy has been set to allow key export.